locustio/locust/docs/running-distributed.rst

 ``--master-bind-host=X.X.X.X``
 ------------------------------

 Optionally used together with ``--master``.
-Determines what network interface that the master node will bind to.
+Determines which network interface the master node will bind to.
 Defaults to * (all available interfaces).

 ``--master-bind-port=5557``